 Applications for the Tenant Grant Fund are on hold starting 7 March 2023.
 Any fund requests received by 6 March 2023 will be given full consideration.

 The Scottish Government has given funding to Scottish Local Authorities to support the work they are doing to prevent homelessness by creating a grants fund.

 The fund can provide a grant to help tenants to come to an agreement with their landlords for repaying rent arrears and to remain in their home.
-Any grant award would be paid directly to landlords to credit a tenant’s rent account.
+Any grant award will be paid directly to Landlords to credit a tenant’s rent account.

 To be eligible for this grant you must be a tenant in Edinburgh living in the private or social rented sector and meet the following criteria.

-- You are at risk of becoming homeless or do not have alternative sources of support.
+- You are at risk of becoming homeless and do not have alternative sources of support.

-- You are in rent arrears due to the Covid-19 pandemic with the arrears arising between 23 March 2020 and 9 August 2021.
+- You are in rent arrears due to the Covid-19 pandemic or the rises to the cost of Living.

 - Your landlord must be either a

 - Local Authority